 In this collection, several authors engage in critical making and practice-based research, and through their work, exemplify why they are useful for generating new knowledge about and applications of visual studies.
-Shannon Butt’s work in “Making Hope,” for instance, demonstrates how adding a tactile element to images such as Obama Hope via 3-D printing can accommodate alternative ways of seeing and knowing.
+Shannon Butt’s work in “Making Hope,” for instance, demonstrates how adding a tactile element to images such as Obama Hope via 3-D printing can accommodate alternative ways of seeing and knowing (see Figure 8).
 Working at the intersection of visual rhetoric and disability studies, Butts specifically shows how printing a tactile, material portrait of Obama enables users to touch, feel, and see how measured elements such as color, light, slope, or density shape what we experience as sight.
 We believe such work is especially important in that, as Butts explains, through computer aided design, scholars can begin to explore how 3D printing translates visual data into topographical, printable interfaces that offer hands-on experiences with art and digital discourse - the embodiment of digital theory through material practice.
 Kyle Bohunicky, on the other hand, models how glitch studies, as a form of critical-creative play and arts-based creation, can enrich our understanding of visual media.
-Bohunicky specifically makes use of aleatory procedures (Vitanza 2000) to generate visual anagrammatics and cool glitches, a process through which, he argues, we develop a deeper understanding not only about digital images’ dynamic qualities but also their critical interventional possibilities in the civic arena.
+Bohunicky specifically makes use of aleatory procedures (Vitanza 2000) to generate visual anagrammatics and cool glitches, a process through which, he argues, we can develop a deeper understanding not only about digital images’ dynamic qualities but also their critical interventional possibilities in the civic arena.

 Contemporary research with augmented reality (AR) also demonstrates how digital visual creation can be a valuable means of both research and civic engagement.
 In their introduction to Augmented Reality: Innovative Perspectives Across Art, Industry, and Academia, Sean Morey and John Tinnell succinctly explain what AR entails by elucidating how AR browsers such as Aurasma, Layar, and Wikitude take advantage of smartphones’ camera view to “create a unique visual-tactile interface that blends a person’s gaze of the physical environment with texts, graphics, and other media files that have been “geotagged” to specific coordinates on the Earth’s surface.”
 In addition, they explain how computer vision and image tracking software are now commonly built into AR browsers, “creating a more precise mode of aligning digital overlays on top of print media, building facades, signage, and other fixtures of the built environment.”
 In light of these advancements, they insist, the potential for AR applications to enhance education, tourism, and cultural heritage, among other fields of business and design, is quite promising.
 DVS is especially excited about AR’s promise because it holds the potential for upending the very nature and function of visual digital interfaces as we know them.